• Home

 When does the Board meet?

-The Board of Directors meets every 2nd Thursday of each month at 2:00 pm in the District’s office, unless otherwise posted.
+The Board of Directors meets the 2nd Thursday of every month at 2:00 pm at the Todd Creek Golf Club, 8455 Heritage Dr., Thornton, CO 80602 unless otherwise posted.
 There are also special meetings scheduled when the need arises, which are also posted.
 All meetings are open to the public and are posted at least 72 hours before the meeting.

 Who are the current Board members?